mikenguyen13/data_analysis/_book/13-imputation.md

 -   `rm` = the number of observations where both variables are missing values
 -   `mr` = the number of observations where the first variable's value (e.g. the row variable) is observed and second (or column) variable is missing
 -   `mm` = the number of observations where the second variable's value (e.g. the col variable) is observed and first (or row) variable is missing

+Figure \@ref(fig:fig-marginal-scatter) combines a bivariate scatter of y4 against y1 with marginal boxplots that flag observations available only in one variable.

 ``` r